Krissy510/IndividualProject/status_report/status_report_week_4.md

 - Week 2 - Complete base design & Gain more metrics via user feedback
 - Week 3 - Start implement the design & Edit the design according to feedback & Gain more metrics via user feedback
 - Week 4 - Continue implement the design
-- Week 5 - Ask for user feedback for the new documentation & Design the interactive feature.
+- Week 5 - Add more pages & Design the interactive feature
-- Week 6 - If design pass then start implement the front end of the interactive feature.
+- Week 6 - If design pass then start implement the front end of the interactive feature
 - Week 7 - Continue development
 - Week 8 - Start implement backend of the project
 - Week 9 - Continue development